Sunshine & Health: Sunshine Book Co. v. Summerfield

 In January 1955, Boone's Sunshine Book Company filed a complaint in US district court seeking an injunction to stop the Post Office's continued seizure of the magazine.
 They were represented by attorneys O. John Rogge and Josiah Lyman.
 Judge James Robert Kirkland ruled against the magazine, writing that the "American people are a clothed race", and identifying certain particular photographs as objectionable, such as a side view of a nude man with "the corona of his penis ... clearly discernible".
-The case was appealed to the District of Columbia Court of Appeals, which overturned the decision by a 2–1 vote in May of 1956.
+The case was appealed to the District of Columbia Court of Appeals, which overturned the decision by a 2–1 vote in May 1956.
 The government petitioned for an en banc review, and the District of Columbia Circuit Court of Appeals again reversed the earlier decision, finding in favour of the government by a 5–3 vote.
 Finally, the publisher appealed to the US Supreme Court.
 A short per curiam decision in Sunshine Book Co. v.
 Summerfield was handed down on January 13, 1958, finding in favour of the publisher, citing the earlier case Roth v.
 United States.
 On the same day, the court issued a similar decision in One, Inc. v.
 Olesen, which concerned similar actions taken by the Post Office against ONE, a magazine dedicated to the homophile movement.